In Concert (The Doors album)

-In Concert is a live triple album by the Doors released in 1991.
-The songs were recorded at several concerts between 1968 and 1970 in Los Angeles, New York City, Philadelphia, Pittsburgh, Detroit, and Copenhagen.
-The Doors' producer, Paul A. Rothchild, remarked, "I couldn't get complete takes of a lot of songs, so sometimes I'd cut from Detroit to Philadelphia in midsong.
-There must be 2,000 edits on that album."
+In Concert is a live compilation album by the American rock band the Doors, released in 1991 by Elektra Records.
+The songs were recorded at several concerts between 1968 and 1970 in Los Angeles, New York City, Boston, Philadelphia, Pittsburgh, Detroit, and Copenhagen.

 In Concert includes tracks previously released on Absolutely Live (1970), Alive, She Cried (1983), and Live at the Hollywood Bowl (1987) plus a recording of "The End".

 Track listing

 All songs are written by the Doors (Jim Morrison, Ray Manzarek, Robby Krieger and John Densmore), except where noted.
 Details are taken from the 1991 Elektra Records album and may differ from other sources.